 Switzerland provides a remarkably safe and welcoming place where the whole community watches out for the collective good.

-The University Counselor and the Coordinator of Student Medical Services and Well-Being continue to meet with and provide support for Franklin students via phone and video chat during the COVID-19 situation.
+The University Counselor and the Coordinator of Student Medical Services and Well-Being continue to meet with and provide support for Franklin students via phone and video chat, and in-person on an appointment basis.
 In addition, Franklin students have access to a 24/7 confidential HelpLine for in-the-moment emotional support from anywhere in the world.
-Student clubs and organizations, like the Student Government Association, continue to hold regular meetings virtually and the Office of Student Life offers a variety of virtual social events, cooking demonstrations, and sport challenges to keep the Franklin community engaged and in good spirits.
+Student clubs and organizations, like the Student Government Association, continue to hold regular meetings and the Office of Student Life offers a variety of virtual social events (and in-person while adhering to safety measures), cooking demonstrations, and sport challenges to keep the Franklin community engaged.

 Will I have to self-isolate after I arrive in Switzerland?